DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 netlify login
 ```

-Then link your local site in your site `cwd`
+Then link your local site in your site's `cwd`

 ```bash
 netlify link